EZ-Robotics/EZ-Template/ez-template-docs/docs/user_control.md

 ### init_curve_sd()
-Sets the left/right curve constants to what's on the sd card.
-If the sd card is empty, creates needed files.
+Sets the left/right curve constants to what's on the SD card.
+If the SD card is empty, creates needed files.

 <Tabs
   groupId="ex4"